-2.4.2 3 x 10G MAC ports
+2.4.2 3 x MAC ports

 Ports 0, 9 and 10 on UbiSwitch are SERDES interfaces that implement MAC ports on the switch.
 These are different to the 8 x 1G ports described above, because they are not capable of being directly connected to an external system by themselves.

-They require a physical layer transceiver (PHY) to be converted from a MAC level interface to a field level interface such as 10GBASE-T (10Gbps on four copper pairs) or 10GBASE-R (10Gbps backplane for connection to SFP.
-While this may seem like a limitation, this allows flexibility on these ports, as any type of PHY can be connected to them to achieve any type of ethernet media connection.
+They require a physical layer transceiver (PHY) to be converted from a MAC level interface to a field level interface such as 10GBASE-T (10Gbps on four copper pairs) or 10GBASE-R (10Gbps backplane for connection to SFP).
+While this may seem like a limitation, this allows flexibility on these ports, as many types of PHY can be connected to them to achieve any type of ethernet media connection.

-Ports 9 and 10 can support SGMII, 5GBASE-X, SFI and USXGMII while port 0 can support RGMII, RMII, MII, SGMII, 5GBASE-X, SFI and USXGMII.
+Ports 9 and 10 can support SGMII, 5GBASE-X, SFI and USXGMII while port 0 can support SGMII, 5GBASE-X, SFI and USXGMII.
 By default, UbiSwitch configures all these ports to operate in SFI mode as 10GBASE-R, which is the required mode when connecting to an external SFP, as is the case on the UbiConn breakout board.

-When using these ports to connect to an SFP cage on a baseboard, no configuration is necessary and the ports will work immediately.
-When using a different PHY on the baseboard, these ports will need specific configuration.
+When using these ports to connect to an SFP cage on a baseboard, no configuration is necessary and the ports will work immediately with 10GBASE-R SFPs.
+When using a different PHY, or using a 1000BASE-X SFP on the baseboard, these ports will need to be configured using the BloxOSL

-The 10G ports MAC port can integrate with copper PHYs using 100BASE-Tx, 1000BASE-T, 2.5GBASE-T, 5GBASE-T and 10GBASE-T. When integrating with SFPs (as is the case when using UbiSwitch with UbiConn), these ports can also run at 100M, 1G, 2.5G, 5G and 10G, assuming the SFP that is plugged in can also support these speeds.
+The MAC ports can integrate with copper PHYs using 100BASE-Tx, 1000BASE-T, 2.5GBASE-T, 5GBASE-T and 10GBASE-T. When integrating with SFPs, these ports can also run at 100M, 1G, 2.5G, 5G and 10G, assuming the SFP that is plugged in can also support these speeds.

-2.4.3 Serial Port
+2.4.3 3.3V TTL Serial (UART) Port